Mediation is a means of communication. It’s a tool for resolving disputes.

 Why choose mediation?

-Strategically, the litigation system controls the flow of information to best position a client for trial.
-While that might be a good trial strategy, it can hamper the ability of parties to resolve their disputes much earlier.
-At mediation, everything shared is “privileged” and without fear of having it used against you in a court of law.
-It is important to be able to get everything out there if parties are to fully understand each other.
+In litigation, lawyers strategically control the flow of information to best position a client for trial.
+While that might be a good trial strategy, most claims resolve before trial.
+Mediation allows parties to share information confidentially, which moves negotiations forward and helps parties resolve their disputes much earlier.
 Most times, once parties have had a chance to fully discuss issues, resolution becomes a real possibility.

 We open the discussion in a way that helps bring parties together, promotes respect and common goals, and generates creative, unique ideas to resolve the dispute.
-If not confined to the parameters of a potential judgment from the court, parties are free to come up with their own, often unique solutions.
+Parties are free to come up with their own, often unique solutions that may not be available through the court process.

 Significantly, mediation is timely and immediate.
 It’s also a fraction of the cost of litigation.
-With a flexible process, mediation can take a single day, or several days, depending on the parties’ preferences, or requests for “pre-mediation” discussions.
+With a flexible process, mediation can take a single day, or several days, depending on the parties’ preferences and how discussions unfold.

 Litigation still optional?